oliverschmidt/a2retronet/README.md

 ### Automatic Mode Switch

 If BASIC character I/O is used more frequently, it is useful to automatically switch into SSC mode right after booting by adding `ATINIT` to ProDOS boot volumes.
-Switching back into SmartPort mode is archieved by holding the __Reset__ key slightly longer than usual during a Ctrl-Reset.
+Switching back into SmartPort mode is achieved by holding the __Reset__ key slightly longer than usual during a Ctrl-Reset.
 On the //e and IIgs, this allows a cold boot directly from SSC mode by holding the __Reset__ key slightly longer than usual during a Ctrl-OpenApple-Reset.

 ### Character I/O